hoboroots/masked_face_classification/README.md

 ## Presentation

-For more detail about this project can be found in this [Slide format] (https://docs.google.com/presentation/d/1lhoT7nwMqcDaze_fCHscIxv8dQY-PGUUmW9yoF_b6wo/edit?usp=sharing).
+For more detail about this project can be found in this [Slide format](https://docs.google.com/presentation/d/1lhoT7nwMqcDaze_fCHscIxv8dQY-PGUUmW9yoF_b6wo/edit?usp=sharing).

 ### Authors